dirkaharaka99/PHP-DynamicCRUDwith2table/README.md

 # PHP-DynamicCRUDwith2table-Pagination

-Native PHP not use framework
+Native PHP not use framework use pagination